steamclock/niceBiometrics/README.md

 # NiceBiometrics

-A SwiftUI library that simplifies the handling of various biometric states and controls.
+A SwiftUI library that simplifies the handling of various biometric states, controls, and error handling.

 ## TLDR
 1. Enter NSFaceIDUsageDescription in Info.plist